Aubergine (Eggplant) Baba Ganoush Dip Recipe For BLW

 Roasted Aubergine (Eggplant) For Baby

-This is such a delightful dip!
+Aubergine dips are great if you have never made one before!
 I love to use aubergines in recipes but I don’t as often as I should!

 They are so tasty and really do soak up all the flavour!
 Which is what I love about aubergines.